karthikmacherla/rust-analyzer/editors/code/src/test_explorer/README.md

 2. How to know whether a test case start?
 When run the whole test suite, how to know the test case in it is queued or started?

-Because the the output is only text(some other framework might provide a server), we could only analytics the output.
+Because the output is only text(some other framework might provide a server), we could only analytics the output.
 However, this is unstable and buggy in nature.
 And we could not always get what we want.
 In the worst case, we could only guess.

 For example
 ```